Skip to main content

 Key takeaway

-ABM is a cross-functional endeavor.
+This ABM example shows that it's a cross-functional endeavour.
 Sales and marketing teams need to share information and combine their strengths to effectively target top prospects.

 2. Dialpad Moves Up Market With ABM